AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 To delete a location:

-1. Select the 3-dot menu in the [!UICONTROL **Location name**] column for the the location that you want to delete.
+1. Select the 3-dot menu in the [!UICONTROL **Location name**] column for the location that you want to delete.

 1. Select [!UICONTROL **Delete**].